MichalOpoka/ecfr/cfr/title-48-Federal-Acquisition-Regulations-System/chapter-1-Federal-Acquisition-Regulation/subchapter-H-Clauses-Forms/part-52-Solicitation-Provisions-Contract-Clauses/subpart-52.2-Text-Provisions-Clauses/section-52.204-8.md

 (D) If the acquisition value is $77,533 or more but is less than $100,000, the provision with its Alternate III applies.

-(xxii) 52.225-6, Trade Agreements Certificate.
+(xxi) 52.225-6, Trade Agreements Certificate.
 This provision applies to solicitations containing the clause at 52.225-5.

-(xxiii) 52.225-20, Prohibition on Conducting Restricted Business Operations in Sudan - Certification.
+(xxii) 52.225-20, Prohibition on Conducting Restricted Business Operations in Sudan - Certification.
 This provision applies to all solicitations.

-(xxiv) 52.225-25, Prohibition on Contracting with Entities Engaging in Certain Activities or Transactions Relating to Iran - Representation and Certifications.
+(xxiii) 52.225-25, Prohibition on Contracting with Entities Engaging in Certain Activities or Transactions Relating to Iran - Representation and Certifications.
 This provision applies to all solicitations.

-(xxv) 52.226-2, Historically Black College or University and Minority Institution Representation.
+(xxiv) 52.226-2, Historically Black College or University and Minority Institution Representation.
 This provision applies to solicitations for research, studies, supplies, or services of the type normally acquired from higher educational institutions.

 (2) The following representations or certifications are applicable as indicated by the Contracting Officer: